School Traditions Create Community

 Each May, junior and senior art students present the AP Art Exhibit at an off-campus gallery location.
 These students learn much about the professional exhibition process and are very proud to highlight their work at an opening reception to which the entire school is invited.

-The All-School Carnival was revived by Upper School student body officers in 2011 and was such a hit that we know it will be held annually each May henceforth!
+The All-School Carnival was revived by Upper School student body officers in 2011.
 Rowland Hall alumni remember with fondness their spring carnival (called the Bazaar) dating back to the turn of the 20th century, and Rowland Hall-St. Mark's alumni well remember the spring art festival produced in the 70s by beloved former art teacher George Fox.
-The renewed Carnival features games, food, festivities, and student club booths on the McCarthey Campus and all are invited to join the fun!
+The renewed Carnival features games, food, festivities, and student-club booths.

 At the final assembly of Lower School children and parents in June, Stepping Back is the highlight of the day.
 Each grade, in this tradition dating back to Rowland Hall boarding school days, takes a step back as they “graduate" to the next grade level for the coming school year.

 Prior to graduation, the Alumni Committee chair inducts all member of the graduation class into the Alumni Association during the annual Senior Breakfast.
-This long-running event at which an accomplished alumna/ae is invited to speak kicks off the festivities of commencement week for seniors.
+This long-running event at which an accomplished alumnus or alumna is invited to speak kicks off the festivities of commencement week for seniors.